Eloping in Hawaii

 Although many of our couples will pay for an after-ceremony celebration meal, most keep it to a nice lunch or dinner.
 It’s a hard cost to estimate because there are many options.

-Some couples go for an all-out celebration with DJ, open bar, and buffet, but for the most part, “simple” is the day's theme.
+Some couples go for an all-out celebration with a DJ, open bar, and buffet, but for the most part, “simple” is the day’s theme.

 Tiki’s Grill is a popular, affordable reception venue for many of our couples.
 Its Polynesian-Hawaiian theme, well-priced menu, fun atmosphere, private rooms, and great location in Waikiki make it a fun choice for couples looking to stay within a budget and return to enjoying vacation.